quorten/macsehw/hardware/fpga/bbu/README.md

   configuration of one row of DRAM SIMMs, this means you can configure a Macintosh SE with only 128K of RAM.
 Hilarious!

-  If only 256K RAM SIMMs are installed, then RA7 is either A17 (row) or A9 (column).
+  If only 256K RAM SIMMs are installed, then RA7 is either A9 (row) or A17 (column).
 RA9 is not used.
 If there are two rows of DRAM SIMMs, A19 is used to determine which one to use.

-  If 1MB RAM SIMMs are installed, then RA7 is either A17 (row) or A9 (column).
-RA9 is either A20 (row) or A19 (column).
+  If 1MB RAM SIMMs are installed, then RA7 is either A9 (row) or A17 (column).
+RA9 is either A19 (row) or A20 (column).
 If there are two rows of DRAM SIMMs, A21 is used to determine which one to use.

   Since RAM accesses are always on even bytes in 16-bit quantities, A0 is implied to be zero and therefore also is not available on the CPU.

+  The purpose of this weird scrambled address mapping is to satisfy two goals:

+    1. To allow the framebuffer scanning circuitry to double as DRAM refresh.

+    2. To enable fast-page mode (FPM) for fetching two 16-bit words in sequence (one "longword").
+This in turn reduces the BBU's memory access overhead and therefore increases the speed of CPU memory accesses.

 * So, wow.
 Here's a list of all possible Macintosh SE RAM configurations.